 We provide a comprehensive service organizing all necessary permits, climbing documentation, travel logistics including airfare and ground transportation, porters, and other individual services required by clients.
-On the track of the ABC we provide all required accommodation and food.
+On the track of the ABC, we provide all the required accommodation and food.

-At the base camp we provide spacious, expedition-quality, personal tents for all our clients both with full board or base camp service only.
+At the base camp, we provide spaciously, expedition-quality, personal tents for all our clients both with full board or base camp service only.

-At the base camp we provide access to communication including satellite phone and internet access, and a solar panel to charge your camera battery.
+At the base camp, we provide access to communication including the satellite phone and internet access, and a solar panel to charge your camera battery.